nahuelmol/nodeAppNew/README.md

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application is running utilizing the railway holding, it's a try, theoricly it will contains some personal content about my career.

+You can visit the site here https://web-production-d3b2.up.railway.app/ The way you can push is git push https://<GITHUB_ACCESS_TOKEN>@github.com/<GITHUB_USERNAME>/<REPOSITORY_NAME>.git

 ## Running Locally

-Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.
+Make sure you have [Node.js](http://nodejs.org/)

 ```sh
 $ git clone https://github.com/heroku/node-js-getting-started.git # or clone your own fork